René Richard Cyr

 Born in Montreal, he is a graduate of the National Theatre School of Canada.
 Although he has had film and television roles, he is most prominently a stage actor.
 As a playwright, his works have included Volte-face, La Magnifique Aventure de Denis St-Onge, Marco chaussait des dix, Camille C., L'An de grâce, L'Apprentissage des marais and Les Huit péchés capitaux (Éloges).

+He directed Sisters and Neighbors!
+(Nos belles-sœurs), the 2024 film adaptation of Tremblay's play Les Belles-sœurs.